Privacy Notice

 All card progress and review history stays in your browser’s local storage.
 Nothing is transmitted to any server we operate.
 Pokémon sprites are served as static files from the same Vercel infrastructure that hosts the app; no third-party image CDN is involved.

-When you sign in with GitHub or Google, your per-card review history is synchronised to a Supabase Postgres database so you can continue across devices.
+When you sign in, via GitHub, Google, or a username and password you create directly, your per-card review history is synchronised to a Supabase Postgres database so you can continue across devices.
 This is where personal data processing begins and this notice applies in full.

 3. What data do we collect?